quira-org/README-Template/README.md

 </details>

+---

-## :page_facing_up: License
+### :page_facing_up: License
 State the license chosen and link it here.
 You can also provide a justification for the type of license chosen if you believe it to be necessary.

+---

-## :people_holding_hands_ Contributors
+### :people_holding_hands_: Contributors
 In this section, add all the contributors that have helped build this project.
-You can also add here a link to your CONTRIBUTING.md file.
+For this, you can check out [https://allcontributors.org/](https://allcontributors.org/).
+With it, you can add new contributors in seconds!

+---

-## :email: Contact
+### :email: Contact
 You can add here your email and social media links.